angelalouh/WeLoveMovies-App-back-end/README.md

 # WeLoveMovies Server
-Server API for storing and delivering WeLoveMovies' movies, theaters, reviews, and critics data.
+Server API for storing and delivering WeLoveMovies' movies, theaters, and reviews data.

 Completion of this Thinkful assignment required:
 - Installation and use of common middleware packages